MarcusAbagnale/TechnicalChallengeOnlineStore/README.md

   ```
 - You should now be able to browse the products, add them to the shopping cart, and proceed with the checkout process.

-## Repository Structure

-The repository is organized as follows:

-- `index.php`: The main entry point of the application.
-- `config.php`: Configuration file for connecting to the database.
-- `assets/`: Directory containing CSS and JavaScript files for styling and interactivity.
-- `templates/`: Directory containing reusable templates for different parts of the application.
-- `sql/`: Directory containing the SQL script for creating the database schema and sample data.
-- `images/`: Directory for storing product images.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).